mateoRc/lab/content/docs/architecture/atlas.md

   UTF-8 text line by line.
 - **Telemetry dispatcher:** Delivers events to Forge from a bounded in-process queue.
+- **Status endpoint:** Reports process health and uptime for the Vaultsh dashboard.

 ## Search Flow